More than fifteen years ago, I lost a significant amount of weight.

 Our bodies were on display.

-As I stood there waiting my turn, I felt as if we were livestock at the county fair lined up for the judges’ critiques: front view, side view, back view. . .blue ribbon, purple ribbon, or Grand Champion ribbon.
+As I stood there waiting my turn, I felt as if we were livestock at the county fair lined up for the judges’ critiques: front view, side view, back view. . .blue ribbon, purple ribbon, Grand Champion ribbon.

 I should’ve bolted.